 The concentration of inadvertently generated PCBs in products leaving any manufacturing site or imported into the United States must have an annual average of less than 25 ppm, with a 50 ppm maximum.

 EPA has identified over 200 chemical processes that may result in inadvertently generated PCBs.
 Studies by the SRRTTF show that allowable concentrations of PCBs in consumer products represent an ongoing source of PCB loading to the Spokane River that, through normal use, contributes to exceedances of the applicable water quality standards based on unapproved EPA test methods5, .
-The SRRTTF has identified numerous consumer products that contain significant concentrations of PCBs that pose a potential threat to human health and the environment, including: inks/pigments/paints/colorants/dyes, printed material/newsprint/magazines, road striping, children’s products, clothing, Hydroseed, plastic bags, caulk, sidewalk chalk, packaging/labels, soaps and toothpaste.
+Members of the SRRTTF have identified numerous consumer products that contain significant concentrations of PCBs, including: inks/pigments/paints/colorants/dyes, printed material/newsprint/magazines, road striping, children’s products, clothing, Hydroseed, plastic bags, caulk, sidewalk chalk, packaging/labels, soaps and toothpaste.

 On November 28, 2016, the EPA published revised Water Quality Standards for Washington State.
 The EPA rule lowered the PCB criterion applicable in Washington State from 170 parts per quadrillion (ppq) to 7 ppq.
 The new criterion is over 7 billion times lower than the 50 ppm currently allowable for inadvertently produced PCBs under TSCA.
-With this new rule, potentially every water body in the State of Washington will fail to meet water quality standards for PCBs.
+With this new rule, potentially every water body in the State of Washington could fail to meet water quality standards for PCBs.
 This situation is not unique to Washington.

 Section 3(a) of the Executive Order (EO) directs federal agencies to establish a Regulatory Reform Task Force (Task Force) to evaluate existing regulations and “make recommendations to the agency head regarding their repeal, replacement, or modification.”
 The EO provides specific criteria for the Task Force to use in their evaluation in an effort to identify regulations that are economically burdensome.
 The discrepancy between the TSCA inadvertent PCB allowance and the WQS transcends many of these criteria outlined in Section 3(a) of the EO, including: